-Founded by Andrew Thomas who has taken influences from Australia, America and Scandinavia.
+The Swallow Bakery is a handcrafted artisan bakery and cafe, founded by Andrew Thomas who has taken influences from Australia, America and Scandinavia.

 You came from a fashion background, why did you choose to open a bakery?

-I guess you could have asked the similar question to Irvine Sellar, he built a successful fashion operate then became a property developer and built the Shard.
+I guess you could have asked the similar question to Irvine Sellar, he built a successful fashion empire and then became a property developer and built the Shard.
 Some people are happy at doing one thing in life.
 I have always been interested in new concepts, to be an early adopter of trends and to capitalise on them.
 I guess you could say I am a serial entrepreneur.
 I like developing things.
 Sometimes they work and sometimes they don’t but it makes for an interesting life…

 What have been the main contributors to your brands success?